An Explainable Deep Learning-Based Method For Schizophrenia Diagnosis Using Generative Data-Augmentation: Experiments and Results

-Tables \ref{tab:disc} and, \ref{tab:gen} show the details of the network design for the discriminator and generator of the Wasserstein GAN with gradient penalty (WGAN-GP).
-Instead of using a conditional GAN in this study we have trained separate GANs for generating synthetic instances of each class and each GAN was trained for 2000 epochs with a learning rate of 0.0001 and using the Adam optimizer and for every generator iteration the discriminator was trained 3 times.
-The rest of the hyperparameters for WGAN-GP were selected according to the suggested values by the WGAN-GP authors \cite{gulrajani2017improved}.
+We selected these values by experimenting with the recommended values provided in the original WGAN-GP paper and the nearby values, while also accounting for the computational resources available.
+The remaining hyperparameters for WGAN-GP were chosen according to the suggestions made by the authors in the proposing paper \cite{gulrajani2017improved}.
+The network architectures were developed based on those used in the original paper, with necessary refinements and modifications to accommodate non-square input spectrograms.
 Figure \ref{fig:wgan} illustrates the schematics of the proposed rectangular WGAN-GP architecture for generating spectrograms.
 WGAN-GP yields high-fidelity samples with intricate details after approximately 500 epochs of training.
 Visual inspection further confirms the generation of a diverse range of synthetic samples.
 However, it is crucial to note that the original WGAN-GP paper highlights the need for extensive training, often exceeding 100K generator iterations, to achieve proper model convergence. this aspect makes the approach computationally expensive.

-Variational autoencoder (VAE) is another generative approach we have used in this study.
-Table \ref{tab:v-ae} and Figure \ref{fig:vae} illustrate the network design used for VAE.
-One advantage of VAE over WGAN is that it requires significantly less computational resources and every iteration takes a significantly shorter amount of time to complete which allows for longer training.
-Similar to the WGAN we used two separate VAEs to generate samples from each class and did not use the conditional version, an approach that in our case is feasible since we only have two classes.
-Each VAE is trained for 6000 epochs with Adam optimizer and a learning rate of 0.00008.
-The size of the latent representation vector (z) or bottleneck layer is selected as 512 and a batch size of 32 is used.
+The other generative network used is VAE and The following training configurations were used for training each VAE: \begin{itemize}